anikayoka/password-generator/README.md

 * JavaScript

 ## Issues
-* I deleted original file as I was having trouble deploying my site.
+* I deleted original repository as I was having trouble deploying my site (and thought it was my only recourse).
 Unfortunately all original commits were also deleted.

 * In retrospect I did not have to delete te file, I simply had to make adjustments to my HTML document.